juliohm/GeoStatsDevTools.jl/README.md

 ```

 At a given location of a domain, we can query neighboring locations with the concept of neighborhoods.
 Various
-neighborhood types such as `CubeNeighborhood` and `BallNeighborhood` can be used to find all locations within a
+neighborhood types such as `BallNeighborhood` can be used to find all locations within a specified radius:
-specified radius:

 ```julia
 # define ball neighborhood with radius 10